The following patent was granted by

 Visitor's language of preference, as well as

 others that the visitor understands.
-This language will be
+This language

-interacts. |
+the visitor interacts. |

-| 11) |
+11) |

 Other Data |

-Other data needed for the visa
+Other data needed for the visa checking process,

-Origin, Residential Address, Residential Phone Number,
+Residential Address, Residential Phone Number,

 visitor's weight, etc. |

-| 12) |
+12) |

 Digital Fingerprint |

-scanned digital (encrypted) fingerprint.
-Encrypted to be
+Copy of scanned digital (encrypted) fingerprint.

-used only by authorized personnel. |
+Encrypted to be used only by authorized personnel. |

-| 13) |
+13) |

 Digital Signature |